 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from errors, omissions, or negligence in your professional work - website failures causing client revenue loss, missed deadlines, specification errors, intellectual property infringement in design work, or faulty code that causes client systems to malfunction.
-This is the most important cover type for web developers. $500K - $2M
+Professional Indemnity Essential Covers claims arising from errors, omissions or negligence in your professional work - website failures causing client revenue loss, missed deadlines, specification errors, intellectual property infringement or faulty code that crashes client systems.
+This is the most important cover for web developers and digital agencies. $500K - $5M

-Cyber Liability Essential Covers costs arising from data breaches and cyber incidents - particularly relevant if you build e-commerce sites, handle client databases, manage hosting environments, or store login credentials.
-A security vulnerability in code you deploy could expose thousands of customer records. $250K - $2M
+Cyber Liability Essential Covers costs arising from data breaches and cyber incidents - particularly relevant if you build e-commerce sites, integrate payment gateways, manage hosting environments or store login credentials.
+A security flaw in code you deploy could expose thousands of customer records. $250K - $2M

 Public Liability Recommended Covers injury to third parties or damage to their property.
-While web developers face lower physical risk than trades businesses, this is relevant if clients visit your office, you work on-site at client premises, or you attend events and conferences to represent your agency. $1M - $2M
+While web developers face lower physical risk than trades businesses, this is relevant if clients visit your office, you work on-site at client premises, or you attend industry events and conferences. $5M - $20M

-Statutory Liability Recommended Covers fines and legal defence costs if your business is prosecuted under Australian statutes including the Work Health and Safety Act 2011, Privacy Act 2020, or Fair Trading Act 1986.
+Statutory Liability Recommended Covers fines and legal defence costs if you are prosecuted under Australian statutes including the Privacy Act 1988, Australian Consumer Law or WHS legislation.
 Relevant given the regulatory landscape around data handling and consumer protection. $500K - $1M

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - office fire, equipment theft, or a cyber incident that takes your systems offline.
-For agencies reliant on meeting client deadlines, any downtime directly impacts revenue.
+Business Interruption Recommended Replaces lost income if your business cannot operate because of an insured event - office fire, equipment theft or a cyber incident that disables your systems.
+For agencies working to client deadlines, any downtime directly impacts revenue.
 12 months revenue

-Management Liability Optional Covers directors and officers against claims for wrongful acts in managing the company - employee disputes, regulatory investigations, or shareholder claims.
-More relevant for larger agencies with formal governance structures and multiple stakeholders. $250K - $1M
+Management Liability Optional Covers directors and officers against claims for wrongful acts in managing the company - employee disputes, regulatory investigations or shareholder claims.
+More relevant for larger agencies with formal governance structures. $250K - $1M

 Disclaimer: Cover types and limits shown are general guidance based on typical web development business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your specific requirements depend on business size, services offered, contract obligations and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Web Developers

-These Australian business insurance providers offer policies suited to web developers and digital agencies.
+These Australian insurers offer policies suited to web developers and digital agencies.

 BizCover